CDCgov/prime-reportstream/prime-router/docs/proposals/0020-univeral-pipeline-topics.md

 Currently, the Universal Pipeline (UP) is used for both use cases, and organization settings specify to use the UP by setting the `topic` field to `full-elr`.
 This proposal suggests retaining the `full-elr` topic, but also adding a `etor` topic.
 Those topics will both signify usage of the UP, however senders for one topic will only be able to send data to receivers of the same topic.
-Additionally, each topic may have a different set of default receivers; for instance, the current default quality filter for the `full-elr` topic expects a patient to have contact information, but for newborn screening ETOR requests, that information won't be available.
+Additionally, each topic may have a different set of default filters; for instance, the current default quality filter for the `full-elr` topic expects a patient to have contact information, but for newborn screening ETOR requests, that information won't be available.
 So a separate default quality filter for the `etor` topic could set a reasonable starting set of quality expectations that are reasonable for ETOR requests.